top of page

 What Actually Drives Business Value

-Growth Rates: Buyers need to understand whether key financial metrics are trending up, down, or remaining stable.
+Growth Rates: Buyers need to understand if key financial metrics are trending up, down, or remaining stable.
 A business with declining SDE, even if profitable, will command a lower multiple than one showing consistent growth.

-Mistake #3: Failing to Properly Vet Buyers
+Mistake 3: Failing to Properly Vet Buyers

 The Competitor Disguised as a Buyer